lunaria-bee/lunaria-bee/README.md

 ### 🤖&ensp;Language and AI

-I'm a Masters student in Computational Linguistics at the University of Colorado, Boulder, and interested in the intersections of language and artificial intelligence, especially representations of knowledge and concepts.
+I'm a Masters student in Computational Linguistics at the University of Colorado, Boulder, interested in the intersections of language and artificial intelligence, especially representations of knowledge and concepts.
 In addition to my coursework, I currently research neuro-symbolic methods for NLP with [Dr. Maria Pacheco](https://blast-cu.github.io/mlpacheco/) in CU's [BLAST Lab](https://blast-cu.github.io/).
 My present interest is in developing methods to extract, study, and make use of the knowledge encoded in neural models.

 ### ⚙️&ensp;Embedded Systems